palcodes/paldotcodes/content/_index.md

 title: "pal.codes"
 ---

-# Hi, I'm Aayush
+## Greetings, I'm Aayush

-I'm a product engineer currently building for [myself](https://github.com/palcodes).
+I'm a product engineer currently building for [myself](https://github.com/palcodes) and [Market.xyz](https://market.xyz).
 I like wearing many hats when building products, pretty much everything from making design decisions to writing the application to taking it to production *[something I need to do more].* While doing this is of course not easy, we can achieve greatness with just a bunch of good people around.

 I've built a couple of apps that I am proud of, each one defining a step in my process of learning.
 I want to continue doing so while working on interesting projects with amazing people.